PetterMelander/CT-NeRF-jax/README.md

 During implementation, care was taken to use correct units of length in the Beer-Lambert law, meaning the model learns to output linear attenuation coefficients, enabling creation of CT images with values in Hounsfield units.

+### Training and inference configuration

+Configuration of training and inference scripts is done by YAML files.
+Sample YAML config files with documentation are included in the repository.

 ## Results

 Ha med bilder!

 ## Assumptions and simplifications

+It was assumed that all X-ray photons have an energy of 50 keV.
+This is not true, [the X-rays used in X-ray imaging cover a broader spectrum](https://en.wikipedia.org/wiki/X-ray#Production_by_electrons).
+However, the spectrum is centered around roughly 50 keV, and all photons in the spectrum have [roughly the same linear attenuation coefficients in the tissues of the human body](https://physics.nist.gov/PhysRefData/XrayMassCoef/tab4.html).

 In this project, it was assumed that all the X-rays that create an X-ray image are parallel and orthogonal to the image plane.
 This is strictly not true, as there is some [geometric magnification](https://en.wikipedia.org/wiki/Projectional_radiography#Geometric_magnification).
 If real X-ray images were used, this would cause blurring of the CT image unless the geometric magnification was accounted for.

-It was also assumed that all X-ray photons have an energy of 50 keV.
-This is true, [the X-rays used in X-ray imaging cover a broader spectrum](https://en.wikipedia.org/wiki/X-ray#Production_by_electrons).
-However, the spectrum is centered around roughly 50 keV, and all photons in the spectrum have [roughly the same linear attenuation coefficients in the tissues of the human body](https://physics.nist.gov/PhysRefData/XrayMassCoef/tab4.html).
+While using CT images to generate X-ray images avoids the issue of geometric magnification, it also limits the possible output resolution.
+The model cannot possibly learn more details than are present in the original CT image.
+If a series of real X-ray images were used to train the model, their combined information content could feasibly result in the model learning a higher resolution representation of the subject than in any individual X-ray image.

+None of the ray sampling methods implemented are able to sample densely in the corners of the model space.
+This was deemed to be acceptable since real CT images are void of information outside the central cylinder, typically being padded with -1024 HU.
+However, if X-ray images were used that only covered a limited part of the body and therefore filled out the model space entirely, the corners would likely have low resolution or incorrect reconstruction.

 ## Ablation study